autometrics-dev/.github/profile/README.md

 - `function.calls.duration`
 - `function.calls.concurrent`.

-###  4.3. <a name='Labelingmetricswithusefullow-cardinalityfunctiondetails'></a>Labeling metrics with useful, low-cardinality function details
+###  4.3.
+Labeling metrics with useful, low-cardinality function details

 The following labels are added automatically to all three of the metrics:
 - `function`